My Household Online Directory My Pledges My Giving Contribution Statements Volunteer Connect (Pilot)

 Class Offerings

-New UU is an orientation class for newcomers and friends of First Unitarian Society, with introductions to Unitarian Universalism and the life of our faith community.
-Participants will have the opportunity to:
+Additionally, the New UU class is a half-day orientation for newcomers and friends of First Unitarian Society, with introductions to Unitarian Universalism and the life of our faith community is offered several times a year.
+Pathways, a 10-month spiritual deepening program, is offered annually.

 20s/30s